-Field English (Composition, and Literature) Philosophy Semester Hou 8-12 4-6 Г З Distributed in at least two of the following: Introdu to Philosophy, History of Philosophy, Philosoph Religion, Ethics, Logic.
-Bible, or Religion.
-History In the following fields: Ancient History, Euro action 1y of 4-6 6-10 History.
-Psychology Exercise Learning 2-4 Foreign Languages: Greek At least one of the following: Latin, Hebrew, F German 4-6 4-6 4-6 ent or
+English (Composition, Literature, and Speech) 12-16 Philosophy Distributed in at least two of the following: Introduction to Philosophy, History of Philosophy, Philosophy of Religion, Ethics, Logic.
+0-12 Bible, or Religion.
+History In the following fields: Ancient History, European 4-6 6-12 History.
+Psychology Foreign Languages : 2-3 Greek At least one of the following: Latin, Hebrew, French German Natural Sciences (Physical or Biological) Social Sciences At least two of the following : Economics, Government or 4-6 4-6 Political Science, Sociology, Social Psychology, Educa- tion. •